 Injuries

-While we still use WWE 2K22 Universe Mode to simulate our matches, we handle injuries outside the game.
+While we use WWE 2K23 Universe Mode to simulate our matches, we handle injuries outside the game.

 Injuries are handled on a show-by-show basis.
 Any wrestler appearing in a match, whether that is as an individual or part of a tag-team, they will have a 5% chance to get injured for each match they appear in during that particular show.
 Example: Suzie Machina appeared in 3 matches (singles, a tag team, and a cashed in title shot); she would have a 15% chance to be injured.